Early Childhood

 The curriculum is play-based and experiential, emphasising self-directed, imaginative play as a core activity that fosters creativity, problem-solving, and social skills.
 Through play, children develop motor skills, explore their surroundings, and learn to relate to others.
 Rhythm and repetition are key, providing a predictable structure that helps children feel grounded and calm.

 Activities such as storytelling, circle time, singing, waiata, movement, baking, gardening, and handcrafts are central to the programme.
 These activities are rich in sensory experiences and help develop coordination, concentration, and emotional well-being.
-Teachers model purposeful work, which children imitate, fostering a sense of rhythm and connection to their environment.
+Kaiako model purposeful work, which children imitate, fostering a sense of rhythm and connection to their environment.

 Overall, Steiner Waldorf early childhood education emphasises nurturing the child's physical body, imagination, and emotional growth through rhythm, play, and imitation.
 This approach lays a strong foundation for later academic, social, and emotional development.